vipulnaik/contractwork/contributor-lists/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 ## Continued monitoring and tweaks

+### Month-to-month monitoring

 Both Vipul and Sebastian will monitor the impact of this reduced number of hours on both Timelines Wiki output and output in other areas.
 The hour limit for a particular month may be reduced by Vipul and communicated to Sebastian by the 15th of the previous month.
 Increases may, however, be done later or even during the month.

+### Potential long-term trajectory changes

+Vipul expects that the reduction to 75 hours will likely last from November 2020 till around April 2021, after which Vipul will make a decision with Sebastian as to how to further modify the number of hours.
+There is a good chance that stipend for Timelines Wiki work will be further reduced to about 30 hours by late 2021.
+Most likely, such a reduction will be done in a phased manner, with the limit going down every month by at most 15 hours per month.
+It is, however, also possible that the hour limit will be increased after April 2021, or that there will be more months where the hour limit is lifted.

+Factors that will affect which way we go include:

+* Vipul's income and financial situation
+* Traction of Timelines Wiki (pageviews, reputation)
+* Vipul's personal interest in the continued expansion of Timelines Wiki, as well as specific timelines (for instance, if Vipul finds that there is frequent need for priority work on timelines that does not fit within the 75-hour limit, he may increase the limit)
+* Availability of other co-funders (for instance, Vipul may be interested in increasing stipend hours if the work itself is paid for by other funders)
+* Progress on and cost-effectiveness of other projects that either Sebastian can do or Vipul can fund through other channels

 ## Potential impact on work